 How to Stretch Your Money at the Meat Counter

-Here are our favorite budget-friendly meat recipes to help you get a healthy dinner on the table in 2024.
-These recipes use cost-effective cuts of meat and unprocessed ingredients to create quick, tasty meals.
+Here are our favorite budget-friendly meat recipes to help you get a healthy dinner on the table.
+These recipes use lower-cost cuts of meat and unprocessed ingredients to create quick, tasty meals.

 Pan-Seared Chuck Steak Recipe